yongjuncho8806-eng/Project03_46W38/README.md

-# Project03_46W38
-This is a submission of project 03

 # Project03_46W38 – Wind Resource Assessment Based on Reanalysis Data

 This repository contains my final project for **46W38 – Scientific Programming for Wind Energy**.

-# Brief Overfiew of the Module
+## Brief Overview of the Module
-The goal is to develop a **Python module** for wind resource assessment at a specified site using **ERA5** reanalysis data.
-The module reads multi-year hourly wind data at 10 m and 100 m, interpolates it to the **Horns Rev 1** site, and provides tools to:

-- compute wind speed and direction time series
+The wind_assess module provides a small, reusable toolkit for wind resource assessment based on ERA5 reanalysis data.
+It loads multi-year hourly wind fields at 10 m and 100 m, interpolates them to a user-defined site (here: Horns Rev 1), and computes key wind energy metrics such as wind speed and direction time series, Weibull statistics, wind roses, and Annual Energy Production (AEP) for selected turbines.
-- extrapolate wind to arbitrary heights using a power-law shear model
-- fit Weibull distributions
-- plot wind speed distributions and wind roses
-- compute Annual Energy Production (AEP) for selected turbines (NREL 5 MW and NREL 15 MW)

-The code is organized as a module inside `src/` with at least one class (`WindResource`) as required.

----
+The core of the module is the WindResource class, which wraps the ERA5 dataset and offers high-level methods for spatial interpolation, vertical extrapolation using a power-law wind profile, Weibull fitting, and AEP calculation using turbine power curves (NREL 5 MW and NREL 15 MW).
+Together with simple plotting utilities, the module reproduces a simplified industry-style wind resource workflow that can be run and extended from the provided example script.

 ## Repository structure